-2. MERIAN C. COOPER
+2. Merian C. Cooper

 Merian C. Cooper had a long career in Hollywood, from serving as the head of production for RKO Pictures to collaborating with John Ford on a series of Westerns in the 1950s.
 But one of his most important contributions was creating, writing, and producing King Kong (1933).
-Cooper was alive and in his 60s when he was inducted to the Walk of Fame on February 8, 1960—as Meriam C. Cooper—so it's especially curious that this typo has never been fixed.
+Cooper was alive and in his 60s when he was inducted to the Walk of Fame on February 8, 1960—as Meriam C. Cooper—so it's especially strange that this typo has never been fixed.

 Charlotte "Lotte" Lehmann also has a misspelled star that has never been corrected.
 The German soprano was an international opera star who brought her talents to the United States in 1938.
 After she retired from singing professionally, Lehmann taught at the Music Academy of the West in Santa Barbara for years, eventually heading up the vocal department.
-Like Merian Cooper, Lehmann was alive and well at the time of her induction, and likely aware that her name had been misspelled as "Lottie" (even though stars weren't required to attend the ceremony until 1968).
+Like Merian C. Cooper, Lehmann was alive and well at the time of her induction, and likely aware that her name had been misspelled as Lottie (even though stars weren't required to attend the ceremony until 1968).

 The Lumière brothers, Auguste and Louis, pioneered an early motion picture machine called the Cinématographe.
 Though Edison's Kinetoscope had appeared on the scene a few years earlier, it was only capable of showing one movie to one person.
 The Lumière brothers' invention allowed many people to watch at once.
 With such an important contribution to the industry, you'd think the powers that be would have taken great pains to spell everything correctly when honoring the brothers on the Walk of Fame in 1960.
-But Auguste's name was missing the "E." Then again, Auguste and Louis probably would have been surprised to know they made the Hollywood Walk of Fame at all; by 1905, they had retired from the movie industry and had moved on to photography.
+But Auguste's name was missing the e.
+Then again, Auguste and Louis probably would have been surprised to know they made the Hollywood Walk of Fame at all; by 1905, they had retired from the movie industry and had moved on to photography.

-When Sylvester Stallone immortalized his handprints at Mann's Chinese Theater in 1983, he didn't have to worry about dotting any I's, but he did forget to cross one of his T's.
-The action star forgot to cross the “t” in his last name when he signed the wet cement.
+When Sylvester Stallone immortalized his handprints at Mann's Chinese Theater in 1983, he didn't have to worry about dotting any is, but he did forget to cross one of his ts.
+The action star forgot to cross the t in his last name when he signed the wet cement.
 Workers later finished it for him.